srijan9999/dapp/README.md

 # DApp Sample using Hardhat on Windows with Visual Studio Code

-This is a basic example of how to create a decentralized application (DApp) using Hardhat on Windows with Visual Studio Code.
-The DApp consists of a simple smart contract and a front end to interact with it.
+This is a basic example of creating a decentralized application (DApp) using Hardhat on Windows with Visual Studio Code.

 ## Prerequisites